"It belongs in a museum!"

 Tools are the biggest advantage your characters can bring to a Dungeon.
 They are items that boost your Dungeon Abilities for a single Challenge, and can be used to cover for areas where your character is weak, or to make your strengths even more pronounced.

 Purchasing a Tool costs 5 DP.
-Each Tool is built with 4 Tool Points spread along the following three (really two) categories:
+Each Tool is built with 4 Tool Points spread along the following three (or, optionally, four) categories:

 - Uses: Each Tool can only be used a limited number of times per dungeon.
-The number of uses is determined automatically by the Tool's Rating; you cannot spend Tool Points to increase Uses.
+The number of uses is determined automatically by the Tool's Rating.
+Major tools have two uses; Minor Tools have three.
+The Efficient quality can add one use.

 Tools are meant to be discrete objects, which the character carries around and can use in a tricky situation.

-- Brute Tools should be objects that cause some kind of destruction.
-Perhaps a heavily armored gauntlet or a bomb that they can place to blow up something in their way; it might also be a powerful magical spell engraved onto a Crest Graph.
+- Brute Tools should be objects that cause destruction or exert great force.
+Examples heavily armored gauntlets, a bomb that can be placed to blow up an obstacle, or a powerful magical spell engraved onto a Crest Graph.

 - Agility Tools should enhance a character's mobility in some way.
 This might include a grappling hook that they use to cross a chasm or climb a wall, rocket skates that allow them to move incredibly fast, or a Crest Graph engraved with a flight spell.

-- Wits Tools are more esoteric than the others, but they should still be objects.
+- Wits Tools improve a character's reasoning, observation, and mental agility.
+They tend to be more esoteric than the others, but they should still be objects.
 For example, a character might have a pair of goggles that lets them scan an area, a mentor's notebook filled with numerous notes and maps that might provide a clue, or a Crest Graph that holds a spell to let someone see from afar.

 - Combat Tools should be objects used in a fight.
 One might be a powerful area-of-effect ARM that can clear many monsters at once; another might be a Crest Graph with a powerful explosive spell.
-Combat Tools can also summon or distract monsters, as is the case with Jack's Guitar.
+Combat Tools can also summon or distract monsters, such as Jack's Guitar from Wild ARMs.

 Exceptions to the discrete object principle will be extremely situational and rare.
 "Punching really hard" or "thinking about it carefully" are not Tools; they are things your characters will be doing anyway as they attempt to solve a Challenge.